Jon Bing

 Jon Bing (30 April 1944 – 14 January 2014) was a Norwegian writer and law professor at the Norwegian Research Center for Computers and Law (NRCCL), and the Faculty of Law at the University of Oslo.
 Bing was considered a pioneer in international IT and information law.
-He held honorary doctorates from the University of Stockholm and the University of Copenhagen, and was a Visiting Professor at Kings College, University of London.
+He held honorary doctorates from the Stockholm University and the University of Copenhagen, and was a visiting professor at King's College London.
 Bing was part of The Protection of Privacy Committee.
 From 1979 to 1981 he was head of Norsk Filmråd.
 Between 1981 and 1982, he was the head of The Council of Europe Committee on Legal Data Processing.
 Between 1993 and 2000, he headed Norsk kulturråd.